- Home

 Signing up for Nomad Insurance takes about 2 minutes.
 You enter your name, age, email, and payment information.
 No health questionnaire, no medical history, no underwriting.
 Coverage starts on your selected date with no waiting period.

-You can buy Nomad Insurance from anywhere in the world, even if you are already abroad.
+You can buy Nomad Insurance from anywhere in the world, even if you’re already abroad.
 You can cancel anytime, and coverage stops at the end of your current 4-week period.
 This frictionless process is one of Nomad Insurance’s strongest selling points.

 Remote Health: Application and Underwriting